scieloorg/Web/docs/howtoinstall.rst

             LOGO URL=www.scielo.br
             HEADER URL=www.scielo.br

-        The content of “MANAGER E-MAIL” must be changed to the path of the applications previously configured on the APACHE Server.
+        The value for **MANAGER E-MAIL** must be changed to the application path previously configured for the virtual host on the APACHE Server.

-        The directory configured in the parameter LOG_DATABASE must have write permission for the user apache
+        The directory configured for LOG_DATABASE must have write permission for the user apache

         .. code-block:: text